-In 2011, the Company completed a TITAN 24 geophysical survey on the Willow project and plans a drill program to test the resulting anomalies in 2013.
+In 2011, the Company completed a TITAN 24 geophysical survey on the Willow project.
 Geological review of this work was used to select drill targets.
 A drill program has been permitted but will be subject to staff and budget availability.

-During the three months ended December 31, 2012, the Company incurred \$1,128 of exploration costs on the property compared to \$1,026 during the same period in 2011.
-During the year ended December 31, 2012, the Company incurred \$47,712 of exploration costs compared to \$260,575 during the year ended December 31, 2011.
+During the three months ended March 31, 2013, the Company incurred \$Nil exploration costs on the property compared to \$3,867 during the same period in 2012.